bsletten/Oreilly-WebAssembly-Shortcuts/21-Why-Wasm-Components/readme.md

-# Use WASI to Create Reusable WebAssembly Components
+# Understand the Need for WebAssembly Components

 In order to work with the files in this Shortcut, you will need a [Rust](https://www.rust-lang.org) toolchain installed.
 The easiest way